qPCR4vir/VisualOliDeg/README.md

 best to simply donwload the workbook from the Release tab.

 Problems?
 Suggestions?
 Open an "Issue" at https://github.com/qPCR4vir/VisualOliDeg/issues/new
 		or directly write to the author.
+For more information [visit our wiki](https://github.com/qPCR4vir/VisualOliDeg/wiki).

 If you use it, please cite: